Power Point presentations from the seminar held on the 29th of June 2012 have been converted to Adobe Acrobat format and can be downloaded here. […]

 WA Chapter Annual Social Meeting

 The Western Australian IAH Chapter is pleased to announce our annual social meeting to be held on Thursday, 28 June between 5:30 and 8pm.
-The event is a highlight on the WA event calendar and represents a fantastic networking opportunity for members and industry counterparts alike. […]
+The event is a highlight on […]

 Groundwater catchment characterisation; Bundaberg integrated hydrogeology/ hydrogeophysics investigation